 Mr. Hait received his J.D. from New York University.

-In addition, he has been a frequent participant, as program chair and as a speaker and panelist, in continuing legal education programs of the American College of Real Estate Lawyers, the Practicing Law Institute, Georgetown University Law Center, and the Anglo-American Real Estate Institute.
+Further, Martin is a frequent legal education lecturer, contributor, and program chair for American College of Real Estate Lawyers, Practicing Law Institute, Georgetown University Law Center, and the Anglo-American Real Estate Institute.
 He has also written extensively on various aspects of real estate law.

 A dedicated litigator, Rachel F. Cotton represents individuals and corporations in government investigations, criminal prosecutions, and complex civil disputes.